Faith vs. Faithfulness — What’s the Difference?

 A true believer will have sorrow over his or her sin and want to live a life that is honoring to God.

 Believers will experience true sorrow over their sin because they have the Spirit indwelling them (Rom.
 7:14–25).
 If a professing Christian consistently excuses his or her sin and is living the unrepentant lifestyle of an unbeliever, then there exists the possibility that the person has not actually been regenerated to new life by the Spirit.
-The apostle Paul states:
+In his second letter to the Corinthian church, the apostle Paul specifically addresses the importance of self-examination in the Christian life:

 Examine yourselves, to see whether you are in the faith.
 Test yourselves.
 Or do you not realize this about yourselves, that Jesus Christ is in you?—unless indeed you fail to meet the test!
 (2 Cor.
 13:5)